raynamharris/SingleNeuronSeq_bin/README.md

 JA15597 | May 24, 2016 | NextSeq 500, PE 2x150 |21 samples: serial dilutions of neurons & tissues, controls |
 JA16033 | Jan 18, 2016 | NextSeq 500, PE 2x75 |17 samples: single neurons, pooled neurons, tissue samples, controls |

+## The pipeline
+* **00_rawdata:** Download the data to scratch on Stampede with `00_gsaf_download` and save a copy on Corrall with `00_storeoncorral`

-## 00_gsaf_download
+## 00_gsaf_download and 00_storeoncorral

 The first step in the bioinformatics pipeline is to download the data.
 To do so, I:
 1. Setup project directories:* I created a "SingleNeuronSeq" project directory in the WORK file system on Stampede at TACC and created subdirectory for each job "JA15597" and "JA16033"
-2. Copy script to download data: Save a script to download the data (called "00_gsaf_download.sh") in each subdirector.
+2. Copy script to download data: Save a script to download the data (called "00_gsaf_download.sh") in each subdirector
-3. Download the data using TACC: For this three-part step I created a commands file (called "00_gsaf_download.cmd") with the command to execute the download script,  created a launcher script to execute the commands file to execute the launcher script (I know, sounds like a lot of steps, but this is so I use TACC's compute power not my own), and launched the job on TACC.
+3. Download the data using TACC: For this three-part step I created a commands file (called "00_gsaf_download.cmd") with the command to execute the download script,  created a launcher script to execute the commands file to execute the launcher script (I know, sounds like a lot of steps, but this is so I use TACC's compute power not my own), and launched the job on TACC
-4. Repeat steps 2 and 3 for all RNAseq jobs: Repeat.
+4. Repeat steps 2 and 3 for all RNAseq jobs: Repeat
 5. Long-term storage: Copied the data to Corral for long-term storage (which gives users the ability to copy the data to their own WORK directory

 ### Setup project directories